jeanhoyos/frogs_robot_module/README.md

 )
 ```

-In addition you need to change the frogs_msgs statement to the one you selected for your _msgs folder
+In addition you need to change the 'frogs_msgs' statement to the one you selected for your _msgs folder

 In the package.xml:
 - Change the following line to match your module name